go-swagger/go-swagger/README.md

 After the v1 implementation extra transports are on the roadmap

+- Tools:
+  - [ ] generate spec document based on the code
 - Transports:
   - [ ] swagger socket (swagger over tcp sockets)
   - [ ] swagger websocket (swagger over websockets)